 4. Transition to Alone Time

-Once your dog is no longer fearful or anxious and comfortable staying in the crate for 30 minutes while you are out of sight, she is ready to be left alone in the crate while you leave the home.
+Once your dog is comfortable staying in the crate for 30 minutes while you are out of sight, she is ready to be left alone in the crate while you leave the home.
 It is important to remember that you shouldn’t leave her alone for too long.
 A good rule of thumb is to gradually increase the length of intervals.
 Start with an hour long outing and gradually increase to a few hours at a time.
-To ease the transition, you should also put your dog in the crate anywhere between 2-20 minutes before you leave the house so she doesn’t necessarily realize she’s confined and alone at the same time.
-Use your command word or phrase to put him in the crate and tons of positive reinforcement.
+To ease the transition, you should try putting your dog in the crate 10-20 minutes before you leave the house so that crate time doesn’t become associated with you leaving.
+Use your command word or phrase to put him in the crate and use lots of positive reinforcement.
 Make sure not to make the goodbye too long or emotional.

 5. Good Night, Sleep Tight

 Night crating is the last step in your training.
 Start by moving the crate next to your bed in your bedroom, especially if the dog is a puppy and in the process of potty training.
-That way, she’ll know you’re close by, but you’ll also hear her whine or cry in the middle of the night and be able to take her outside to relieve herself when she needs to go potty.
+That way, she’ll know you’re close by, but you’ll also hear her whine in the middle of the night if she needs to be taken outside.
 As time goes on, it is okay to move the crate further away from your bed.

 A Special Note on Whining:

 Whining can mean one of two things, either your dog needs to be taken outside to go to the bathroom or she is testing you.
-Similar to a young toddler who will cry until they get what they want, a puppy can be smart and learn quickly how to manipulate the owner.
-If you find out the puppy doesn’t have to go, and is whining for attention, it’s imperative that you not give in.
+Similar to a young toddler who will cry until they get what they want, a puppy can be smart and learn quickly how to manipulate her owner.
+If you find out your puppy doesn’t have to go and is whining for attention, it’s imperative that you not give in.
 Once the whining begins, ask the dog if she needs to go potty, with the phrase you would normally use when taking her outside.
 Middle of the night trips outside must be used for potty.
 If the dog doesn’t go, put her immediately back inside the crate so as not to allow the dog to associate the trip out of the crate with playtime.
 As painful as it may be to listen to ongoing whining, put on headphones or try to block out the noise.
 By ignoring it, the dog will quickly come to understand whining doesn’t mean attention.
 No matter how frustrating, never bang on the crate or yell at the dog.
 Simply ignore.
-If the whining lasts longer than several minutes, it’s likely that you need to begin crate training all over again.
+If the whining lasts longer than a few minutes, you may need to go back to earlier steps in crate training.